The Anglo-American School of Moscow

 2.2 Photographs and videos

-There are other occasions, however, where AAS Moscow may wish to publish your image for example, as a way of documenting and sharing learning at AAS Moscow.
+There are other occasions, however, where AAS Moscow may wish to publish your image or video for example, as a way of documenting and sharing learning at AAS Moscow.
 In such instances, AAS Moscow Staff and students may, where applicable with permission, take photographs and videos throughout the school year to record and share everyday life at AAS Moscow.

 The making and usage of non-targeted images (i.e. images that reproduce a more general and rather spontaneous, non-posed image, without focusing on one or more persons, such as general atmospheric pictures or group pictures) is based on AAS Moscow’s legitimate interests.
 Individuals have the right to opt-out from such images at any time.